alex-ong/LaglessNESUSB/Software/README.md

 # LaglessNesUSB
 ## What is this?

-*NOTE: That this code is a modified/simplified version of the original from mcgurk. (https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter)*
+*NOTE: That this code is a modified/simplified version of the original from [mcgurk](https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter).
+It uses a copy of the Joystick library from MHeironimus [Joystick2](https://github.com/MHeironimus/ArduinoJoystickLibrary/tree/version-1.0/Joystick2)*

 Very cheap and quite easy way to connect many non-USB joysticks and gamepads or DIY arcade cabinet controller to almost any machine with USB-port and HID-support.
 Arduino board with ATmega32u4 chip with help of Joystick-library does all the USB-work.
 Tested with Windows and Linux desktop computers and ARM based computers like Raspberry Pi and Orange Pi.